-However, to get yourself started, you can check out Google AdWords.
+However, to get yourself started, you can check out Google Ads.
 Using this will allow you to choose the best search phrases that will be beneficial to your campaign.

 Online local digital marketing

 Local mobile advertising can be a little overwhelming if you’re not used to all the different terms and ways to do it.
-Thankfully, you don’t have to feel out of your comfort zone.
+Thankfully, you don’t have to feel like you’re outside your comfort zone.
 Moblyft can help you with your campaign goals.
-As an online marketing company, we specialize in local mobile advertising for all different types of businesses.
+As an online marketing company, we specialize in local mobile advertising for all kinds of businesses.

 If you’re interested in learning more about our local mobile advertising services and how they can benefit your business, contact Moblyft today.
 We’ll discuss everything you need to know to grow your business with targeted marketing.